Toronto COVID-19 hot spots map missing 2,000 confirmed cases | CBC News

 But in a review of published data, CBC News found the count on the map comes up short.

-On Thursday morning, the map showed 9,623 positive COVID-19 cases distributed over 140 neighbourhoods.
+On Thursday morning, the map, which is updated daily at 3 p.m.
+ET, showed 9,623 positive COVID-19 cases distributed over 140 neighbourhoods.
 That's 2,029 cases short of the official 11,652 total count for that day.

 That means roughly one out of every five cases is missing in the city's own geographic analysis.
 Similar proportions of missing data were found in the map and case counts from previous days.